 Imagine that someone argued “Given that [a ‘black hole’] really is an inaccurate and false term, and since it is only a deceptive figure of speech, wouldn’t it be wise to point these facts out?
 [Black holes] are not really real.”
 Wouldn’t that be a ridiculous argument?
 To reject the existence of something because you don’t like the name that humans assigned to it is quite silly.
 Yet, this very argument was put forward by a natural-selection-denier, and even appears in a creationist publication!
 Friends, we need to be far more discerning about such things.
 When advocates of Christianity use such fallacious arguments, it makes us all look foolish and hinders the advancement of the Gospel.

 One claim is that if natural selection is real, then “show me the selector!”
 Well, at best, that’s like saying “if black holes are real, then show me the hole!”
 There is no actual hole in a black hole; yet they do exist.
 But the really odd thing about this argument is that it was made by someone who professes to be a Christian.
 I can understand why an atheist might say “show me the selector” because they claim there isn’t one.
 But as Christians, we have a selector: God.
 The Lord God upholds all creation by the Word of His power (Hebrews 1:3), sovereignly controlling history (Isaiah 46:9-10).
-God normally selects animals for survival if they have traits well-suited to their environment.
+God normally selects animals for survival and reproduction in greater numbers if they have traits well-suited to their environment.
 And since this is the normal / natural way that God selects (as opposed to a supernatural/unusual/miraculous way), it makes perfect sense to call this “natural selection.”
 If someone says to you “show me the selector” simply respond as follows: “His name is Jesus.
 I would love to tell you about Him!”